 With a 5/1 ARM, you know exactly what your interest rate will be for the first 5 years.
 After that, your interest rate, and therefore your monthly payment, could go up or down.

-Given we’ve been in a declining or low interest rate environment for over 40 years, the chances are good that your payment won’t go up by much, if at all once the 5-year fixed period is up.
+Given we’ve been in a declining or low interest rate environment for about 40 years, the chances are good that your payment won’t go up by much, if at all once the 5-year fixed period is up.

 Not only may interest rates stay the same five years from now, your principal balance will have absolutely declined by at least 10%.
 With a lower principal balance to pay off upon interest rate adjustment, even if interest rates increased a lot, it would be offset by the lower balance.